 It is a disease caused by a bacterial infection as well.
 It is treated with intravenous penicillin for varying periods.
 According to the degree of infection and the disease is re-examined after 6-12 months.
 To ensure complete recovery.

 They are pustules caused by a viral infection, and this infection is often silent.
 If the pustules appear, they often heal within a year of infection, and surgical intervention may be required to remove them.
 How can vaginal ulcers caused by a genital infection be prevented?
 Completely abstain from intimacy until the ulcers are treated, or condoms are used.
 The husband must also be examined and treated.
 If it is also proven that he has the disease.
 Second: Ulcers caused by skin diseases

 6. Non-infectious ulcers of NSAGU:

 They are ulcers caused by certain conditions such as Crohn’s disease, vitamin deficiency or hormonal imbalances.
-They are often painful sores covered with a white or gray layer, and are often preceded by the appearance of flu-like symptoms.
-7 signs of hormonal imbalance in your body These ulcers usually heal within two weeks, and the patient does not need to treat more than pain relievers, or sometimes treatment with cortisone.
+They are often painful sores covered with a white or gray layer.
+These are often preceded by the appearance of flu-like symptoms.
+7 signs of hormonal imbalance in your body.
+These ulcers usually heal within two weeks.
+The patient does not need to treat more than pain relievers, or sometimes treatment with cortisone.

 7. Contact Dermatitis:

-It is an infection that results from the use of a specific type of soap, or washing powder, and it is a disease that is easy to avoid by avoiding the use of the substance that causes inflammation.
+It is an infection that results from the use of a specific type of soap, or washing powder.
+It is a disease that is easy to avoid by avoiding the use of the substance that causes inflammation.